PSESS2020/Vimsu_prototype/README.md

 - MongoDB

-    You can acquire the mongoDB connection string by pressing the `Connect` button of your cluster and afterwards the `Connect your application` button.
-From there, you can just copy the mongoDB connection string.
+    You can acquire the MongoDB connection string by pressing the `Connect` button of your cluster and afterwards the `Connect your application` button.
+From there, you can just copy the MongoDB connection string.
 Don’t forget to replace `password` with the password of your database and `dbname` with the name of your database.
-    For more information about acquiring the mongoDB connection string, please visit the [official mongoDB website](https://docs.mongodb.com/manual/reference/connection-string/).
+    For more information about acquiring the MongoDB connection string, please visit the [official MongoDB website](https://docs.mongodb.com/manual/reference/connection-string/).

-After acquiring both connection strings, save these into the `.env` file using the following command.
+After acquiring both connection strings, save them into the `.env` file using the following command.

 - Linux / Mac